 As you probably know, if you had a peak at my ‘About Me’ page, I have children and their financial education is very important to me.
-They are relatively young, so the mathematic concepts, such as compound growth, don’t really sink in and as it turns out, I actually have to teach them about money.
-With bank/credit cards or automated deposits/withdrawals, they don’t get to see a hard earned paycheck or envelop full of cash.
+They are relatively young, so the mathematic concepts, such as compound growth, don’t really sink in and as it turns out, I actually have to teach them about money differently.
+With bank/credit cards or automated deposits/withdrawals, they don’t get to see a hard earned paychecks or an envelop full of cash.

 My Early Years

 I learned about money from a very early age.
 I had my own newspaper route.
 I hopped on my bicycle and delivered over 20 newspapers.
 Saturday morning was never easy; the paper was twice as thick and I had a hard time keeping my balance on my bicycle.
 In the winter, I would have to face the weather and deal with it.
 So I earned every pennies.
 My kids are actually interested in a newspaper route but the one in our neighborhood is taken.
 We call every once and a while to inquire about its availability though …

 You may conclude that delivering the newspaper to earn money was the learning but it was not.
 Working for money is something expected (unless you are very wealthy) and it’s naturally absorbed through life.
 Being a newspaper boy thought me responsibility and work ethic.

 The learning from my childhood experience was that I had my own money in my hands.
 In the bank, in fact, and with those older passbook with a typewriter print showing the deposit AND the interest.
 That was so cool when the bank gave me money!
 I could use it or save it.
 It was my choice (to some extent).
 How to spend or save money is a very difficult behavior to get right.
 How do you teach it?